postsharp/Metalama/Caravela.Framework.md

     TODO: `for` loops are now run-time only.
 Compile-time detection has not been implemented.

 * `proceed()` can be invoked only once in a template.
 It cannot be invoked from a compile-time loop.

+* Compile-time variables cannot be assigned from run-time loops.

 ## Aspects, advices and Initialize